Chikkaballapur: History

-The ruler of Avathi Mallabiregowda's son Marigowda was hunting one day in Kodimanchanahalli forest.
+The ruler of Avathi Mallabiregowda's son Marigowda was hunting one day in the Kodimanchanahalli forest.
 A rabbit stood in front of the fierce hunting dogs without fear.
-Seeing this, ruler was elated and told his son that the strength of the rabbit is due to the valour of the region's citizenry.
-As such the ruler took permission from King of Vijaynagar and built an elaborate fort and formed a city which is now known as Chickballapur.
+Seeing this, the ruler was elated and told his son that the strength of the rabbit was due to the valour of the region's citizenry.
+As such, the ruler took permission from the King of Vijaynagar and built an elaborate fort and formed a city which is now known as Chickballapur.
 Baichegowda, the king of Mysore, later attacked the fort but had to withdraw due to the valiant efforts of the Chikkaballapur citizens and aid from the Marathas.
-Sri Dodda Byregowda who came to power after Baichegowda acquired the land, which was taken by Mysore king.
-In 1762, during the ruling of Chikkappanayaka, Hyder Ali captured the town for a period of 3 months.
+Sri Dodda Byregowda, who came to power after Baichegowda, acquired the land, which was taken by the Mysore king.
+In 1762, during the rule of Chikkappanayaka, Hyder Ali captured the town for a period of 3 months.
 Then Chikkappanayaka agreed to pay 5-lakhs pagodas, and the army was taken back.

 After this, Chikkappa Nayaka with the help of Murariraya of Guthy tried to restore his powers.
 He was hiding at Nandi Hills along with Chikkappa Nayaka.
 Immediately, Hyder Ali acquired Chikkaballapur and other places and arrested Chikkappa Nayaka.
 Then with the interference of Lord Cornwallis, Chikkaballapur was handed over to Narayanagowda.
 After knowing this, Tippu Sultan again acquired Chikkaballapur.
 In 1791, the British occupied Nandi & left Narayanagowda to rule the town.
 Due to this treachery, a fight broke out between the British and Tippu Sultan.
 Narayanagowda lost his administration.
 Later, the British defeated Tippu in a battle which led to tremendous loss of life on both sides.
 The citizens of Chikkaballapur, however, refused to be subjugated and maintained their warrior pride.
 Chikkaballapur later came under the administration of Wodeyars of Mysore, who later merged with the present state of Karnataka.